-At first glance, Sour Patch Kids seem like the perfect candy for a vegan.
-There doesn’t seem to be any animal products in the sweet and sour candy.
+At first glance, Sour Patch Kids seem to like the perfect candy for a vegan.
+There don't seem to be any animal products in the sweet and sour candy.
 The problem is that they may not contain gelatin, but are often produced with controversial ingredients.
-We’ll dive in to the ins and outs of Sour Patch Kids’ ingredients.
+We'll dive into the ins and outs of Sour Patch Kids' ingredients.

 Sour Patch Kids: The True Ingredients

 Many people claim Sour Patch Kids are vegan, but others say you need to dig a little deeper.
 These little candies are filled with many different ingredients.
 They do include sugars that are plant-based.
 They also include things like modified corn starch, Yellow 6, Blue 1, Yellow 5, Red 40, Tartaric acid, citric acid, and other artificial flavors.
 The label certainly seems friendly to vegans, but it could be misleading.

 The Sugar Used In Sour Patch Kids Might Not Be Vegan Friendly

 Sugar is either made from sugar beets or sugarcane.
 These are both naturally derived ways of creating sugar.
 The refining process varies, even though the taste and texture are similar.
 Sugar made from beets is taken from the beets using a diffuser.
 Additives are mixed with this fluid to crystallize the sugar.
 Cane sugar is processed, bleached, and filtered by using bone char.
 It's not directly made from animals, but it still counts for vegans.
 Many people think they can just substitute beet sugar for cane sugar.
 The two types of sugar actually are very different when used in the kitchen.
 It's not easy to figure out which sugar is best for which sweet treat unless you do your research.